PelicansPerspective/Environmental-Quantum-Field-Effects/papers/README.md

 **Email**: <justin@pelicansperspective.com>
 **Repository**: <https://github.com/PelicansPerspective/Environmental-Quantum-Field-Effects>

-For collaboration inquiries, please see [collaboration/](../collaboration/) directory.
+For collaboration inquiries, see the `collaboration/` directory in the repository (not part of the rendered documentation site).

 ---